Competitive Mathematics — Factorization

 The answer is yes, the factorization over the real numbers field is unique.

-Based on the fundamental theorem of algebra, its direct inference and the complex conjugate root theorem, we are able to conclude that:
+Based on the fundamental theorem of algebra and the complex conjugate root theorem, we are able to conclude that:

-1. $\forall \ P(x)$ can always be factorized to the product form of several $p(x)$ of 1st degree and 2nd degree.
+1. $\forall \ P(x)$ can always be factorized to the product form of several $f(x)$ of 1st degree and 2nd degree.

 2. The factorization of $\forall \ P(x)$ over the real numbers field is unique.